-The carrying amounts for the Company's cash, other receivables, amounts due to / from a related company, short-term advances to/from a related party, accounts payable and accrued liabilities, amounts due to directors, promissory notes and convertible promissory notes approximate their fair values because of the short-term nature of these items.
+The carrying amounts for the Company's cash, accounts receivable, short-term advance to related party, loan receivable, accounts payable and accrued liabilities, amounts due to shareholders, sales taxes payable, income taxes payable and convertible debentures approximate their fair values because of the short-term nature of these items.
+The carrying amounts of long-term debt, convertible debentures and purchase consideration payable approximate their fair values as the interest rates are based on market rates.